citrix-openstack/blogentries/quantum_on_xenserver.md

 interested in the details, look at the [wiki page of the project](https://wiki.openstack.org/wiki/Quantum).
 I highly recommend the videos, as they were very useful for me during my journey to the world of OpenStack Networking.
+The introductory details will also explain some of the concepts mentioned in this blog post - such as l2 agents.

 ## Initial Work
-We were just after the Havana summit.
-All the patches that enabled the use of Quantum with XenServer were waiting to be approved.
-All the work was done by Maru Newby, the initial patch was proposed on the end of 2012.
+Just after the Havana summit, all the patches that enabled the use of Quantum with XenServer were waiting to be approved.
+All the work was done by Maru Newby, with the initial patch proposed on the end of 2012.
 [You can look at the patch here](https://review.openstack.org/15022).
-Unfortunately, the patch did not make the Grizzly release.
-We decided to put much more effort to get OpenStack Networking working with XenServer.
+Unfortunately, the patch did not make the Grizzly release and we decided to put much more effort to get OpenStack Networking working with XenServer.

 As I had no previous experiences with Quantum, I started to read the wiki, watch the videos to get some basic understanding.
 Right after that, I started to test the patches provided by Maru Newby.

-I was using devstack to setup the environment.
-Several changes had to be made in order to make it easier to test Quantum.
-Devstack was modified so that it does not connect the host networks to any physical interfaces, and we also got rid of the VLAN tagging mess.
+I was using devstack to setup the environment as several changes had to be made in order to make it easier to test Quantum.
+Devstack was then modified so that it does not connect the host networks to any physical interfaces, and we also got rid of the VLAN tagging mess.
 There are a lot more to do to make getting started with devstack on XenServer easier.
 [A blueprint was created to record